zulip/zulip/docs/contributing/gsoc-ideas.md

-More important to us than specific deliverables in a project proposal is a clear body of work to focus on; E.g. if we see a proposal with 8 markdown processor issues, we'll interpret this as a student excited to work on the markdown processor for the summer, even if the specific set of 8 issues may not be the right ones to invest in.
+More important to us than specific deliverables in a project proposal is a clear body of work to focus on; E.g. if we see a proposal with 8 Markdown processor issues, we'll interpret this as a student excited to work on the Markdown processor for the summer, even if the specific set of 8 issues may not be the right ones to invest in.

 ### Focus areas